-Ms Isabella Mancini, City University of London.
+Ms Isabella Mancini, City University of London, Early Stage Researcher on EUTIP MSN-ITN project.
 Ms Mancini will address the issue of free trade agreements with developed economies and the protection of fundamental rights and non-economic values by them.

 The course will aim at addressing various issues in EU trade law and policy.